-Christened after Olympic sprinter Don Magruder Scott, one of State’s first football superstars, the 103-year-old historic facility (the nation’s second-oldest FBS campus football stadium) has undergone six renovation and expansion projects during its history.
+Christened after Olympic sprinter Don Magruder Scott, one of State’s first football superstars, the 105-year-old historic facility (the nation’s second-oldest FBS campus football stadium) has undergone seven renovation and expansion projects during its history.
 The first game at Scott Field came with an MSU win over Marion (Ala.)
 Military Institute, 54-0, on Oct.
 3, 1914.

 More than $100 million in football projects have been initiated in the last few years.
-Of that figure, $75 million of it went towards the nationally-praised 2014 Davis Wade expansion.
+Of that figure, $75 million of it went towards the nationally praised 2014 expansion.

-A new recruiting lounge spanning over 3,000 square feet has been constructed adjacent to the locker room.
-The previous home locker room in the south end zone will transition into the visiting team locker room for the 2018 season.
+In addition, a new recruiting lounge spanning over 3,000 square feet is adjacent to the locker room.
+The previous home locker room in the south end zone now serves as the visiting team locker room.

 The $3.6 million project was privately funded through the Bulldog Club.
-LPK Architects is the project's architect.
-ICM served as the construction manager and Copeland and Johns as the general contractor.
+LPK Architects was the project’s architect.
+ICM was the construction manager, and Copeland and Johns served as the general contractor.

-The construction contract for the project was awarded to the Harrell Contracting Group of Jackson, Miss.
+The construction contract for the project was awarded to the Harrell Contracting Group of Jackson, Mississippi.
 Harrell won the construction project in a university sealed bid process.

 The north end zone addition created a total of 8,815 new seats, which, factored with the loss of the previously existing bleacher seating in the north end zone, resulted in a net 6,255-seat increase.
 Included in those 8,815 seats were 7,076 grandstand seats, 1,155 Scoreboard Club seats, 236 loge seats, 22 traditional suites, totaling approximately 288 seats, and 60 field-level suite seats.
 Additionally, standing room availability and ADA-compliant seating were also included in the project.